thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 ## TLS Client Uses X.509 Certificate and Server Uses VC

-This section shows an example of a client authenticating with an X.509 certificate and a server with a VC.
+This example proposes a client authenticating with an X.509 certificate and a server with a VC.
 The client is capable to process and validate a VC from the server, in fact it also sends the did_methods extension.
-The server then decides to request an X.509 certificate from the client and provide a VC to authenticate with the client as shown in Figure [clnt-x509-srvr-vc].
+The server then decides to request an X.509 certificate from the client and to provide a VC to authenticate with the client.

 <!--
 ```
 @startuml clnt-x509-srvr-vc
 participant Client order 2
 participant Server order 3
-database DLT_A order 1
+database IOTA order 1
 skinparam sequenceMessageAlign direction
 skinparam ParticipantPadding 100